calyau/maxima/crosscompile-windows/README.txt

 If you want to exclude VTK, use cmake -DUSE_VTK=NO ..
-(Attention: The compilation time will increase with VTK (it is compiled twice - native and crosscompiled)!
-The size of the installer will approximately be 50% larger than without VTK).
+(Attention: The size of the installer will approximately be 50% larger than without VTK).

 In case a new release of a software is released (and no new patches are needed),